ArindamRoy23/tidyworld/README.md

 # TidyWorld: Agentic Self-Maintaining Knowledge Graph

+> **⚠️ WORK IN PROGRESS**: This project is under active development and the features described may not be fully implemented yet.

 TidyWorld reimagines knowledge graph construction by creating a dynamic, intelligent system that automatically evolves its understanding of data through agentic processes.
 Unlike traditional knowledge graphs that require manual schema definition and static extraction rules, TidyWorld uses AI agents to continuously learn, adapt, and maintain both the data structure and content quality.

 ## 🌟 Project Vision